 When you stop numbing your emotions through addictions (bad habits, drugs, alcohol, dependent relationships, etc), initially, you might feel overwhelmed with the build-up of painful emotions coming back to the surface.

 Allow yourself to externalize and feel these emotions through trauma-sensitive mindfulness.

-The goal from allowing yourself to feel painful emotions is to learn how to manage these emotions now and in the future.
+The goal of allowing yourself to feel painful emotions is to learn how to manage these emotions now and in the future.

-You want to strengthen the mind/emotion connection, in a way that allows you to feel intense emotions while remaining engaged to your life situation and using your emotions feedback to make balanced decisions.
+You want to strengthen the mind/emotion connection, in a way that allows you to feel intense emotions while remaining engaged in your life situation and using your emotional feedback to make balanced decisions.

 Practical Exercise – Write A Feeling Journal